EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 ---

-!!! note "THANK YOU: Let's wrap up the session by cleaning up resources!"
+!!! note "THANK YOU: Let's wrap up the guide by cleaning up resources!"